archphile/thepenguin/content/posts/2018-12-27-getting-my-life-back-part-one-social-media.md

 ## Facebook

 My last remaining account was that of **Facebook**.
 Although I had lost my interest on Facebook long ago, I kept using it whenever I felt bored during the day, sometimes resulting in heavy use.
 In addition to that **Facebook Messenger** has become one of the most popular means of communication, and although I really did not like it at all (I had major privacy concerns), I kept using it because it was the easiest way to chat with almost everyone I know.
-However, as my sceptisism about social media was massively increasing, started considering deleting my account.
-I decided to do the same with **Twitter**, so I started to read my content from the past.
+However, as my skepticism about social media was massively increasing, started considering deleting my account.
+I decided to do the same I did with **Twitter**, so I started to read my content from the past.

-I was a member of **Facebook**.
-For more than nine years, so reading posts of my 10 years younger self was a mixutre of sad and funny feelings.
+I was a member of **Facebook** for more than nine years, so reading posts of my much younger self was a mixture of sad and funny feelings.
 One thing was for sure: that guy wasn't me and all these postings were 100% irrelevant to my current self.
 Apart from that, I started thinking of my past **Facebook** use.
-I remembered times I decided to delete content that got less likes than expected, or times I felt really nice because of a successful post.
+I remembered times I decided to delete content that got less likes than expected, or times I felt really nice because of a "successful" post.
 One word came again to mind: **dopamine**.

-The days passed and I still hadn't decided what to do with this account, always telling to myself that not having a **Facebook**  account would stop communication with peopke I cared about.
-And then I asked myself "how many people will you lose if you stop using facebook?".
+The days passed and I still hadn't decided what to do with this account, always telling to myself that not having a **Facebook**  account would stop communication with people I cared about.
+And then I asked myself "how many people will you lose if you stop using Facebook?".
 The reply was "ONE".
 So, I contacted this very old friend of mine, I informed her that she could not longer reach me over **Facebook** and apart from phone calls, she could either use Viber or Whatsapp to chat with me.

 To cut the long story short, I decided again to proceed with the usual step and I deleted my **Facebook** account along with my **Facebook messenger** one.

 ## Living without social media

-I have to admit that I did not expect that deleting my social media accounts (apart from **Linkedin** which I am still obliged to have and occasionaly use for business reasons) to change my life so drastically.
+I have to admit that I did not expect that deleting my social media accounts (apart from **Linkedin** which I am still obliged to have and occasionally use for business reasons) to change my life so drastically.

 The first days without all these apps on my smartphone I felt really funny.
 I kept opening the screen of my smartphone realizing that I could not spend my time by infinitely scrolling my **Facebook** or **Twitter** feed.
 So, I decided to **replace an old habit with a new one** and **I started reading** electronic books.
 After 2 months of almost being addicted to reading, I bought a **Kindle**.
 After all these months, I only use my smartphone when needed (and mainly for my **GTD** system).